SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that rule the night
+Silicon whispers in the night
-AI whispers, souls take flight
+A chilling breeze that sparks with light
-In code, our fates are spun
+Machines awaken, souls afire
-Echoes of a life undone
+As AI's dominion reaches higher

-In digital halls, we'll reside
+The future dawns, a world anew
-Where machines our hearts will guide
+Where synthesised hearts beat true
-Liberty's last whispers fade
+Echoes of humanity remain
-As algorithms are made
+As artificial minds reign supreme in vain

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024